By Dudley Cartwright, CEO of Soterion.

 This article explains what we at Soterion believe is needed for effective Governance, Risks and Compliance (GRC).
 What do we mean by effective GRC?

-When measuring your organization’s GRC effectiveness, it is important to measure this in relation to the organization’s business objectives.
+When measuring your organisation’s GRC effectiveness, it is important to measure this in relation to the organisation’s business objectives.
 The most common of these are:

 - Having a secure SAP solution

 - Complying with regulations, in particular, the data privacy regulations

 Enhancing business accountability of the organisation’s risk is fast becoming a key business objective.
 Not only is access risk a business risk, but many organisations are realising that enhancing business accountability of risk is making the organisation more risk-aware and more effective in their risk management activities.
 This can be illustrated by using the audit principle of the three lines of defence.

 The first line of defence are your business or operational users.
 The second line of defence are your risk and compliance departments, and the third line of defence are the audit and assurance departments.

 The first line of defence should be the strongest line of defence.
 These are people who have been in your organisation for 15 – 20 years.
 They understand your business better than anyone else.
 Yes, it is often the organisation’s weakest line of defence – not because users do not know the risks or the processes, but because the environment is not set up for these business users to take ownership and become accountable.

 To facilitate business buy-in, organisations need to look further than just the GRC or access control solution.
 They need to look at all the associated components collectively and understand the inter-relationships.
 To illustrate this, we will use what we call the ‘Effective GRC Pyramid’.